hardxuyp/PbConvertor/README.md

 # **PbConvertor-C++ convertor between protobuf message and C struct**
 PbConvertor is used to convert protobuf message to C struct or C struct to protobuf message.
+PbConvertor is mainly based on protobuf reflection.
 ## **Dependence**
 - C++11 or higher C++ version
 - protobuf